-Perhaps not, but that’s what “outsourced customer service” means to many of us: a drawn-out conversation with a series of overworked, under-informed, and disempowered people you can barely hear over the noise of the call center.
+Perhaps not, but that’s what outsourced customer support means to many of us: A drawn-out conversation with a series of overworked, under-informed, and disempowered people you can barely hear over the noise of the call center.

 Here at Help Scout, we’re vocal about our belief in truly helpful human-powered support — surely outsourcing is the polar opposite?

 Not always.
 It is possible for external support reps to deliver high-quality experiences to your customers.